Dhroov7/Hacktoberfest2019/README.md

-# Welcome to HacktoberFest 2019!
+# Welcome to HACKTOBERFEST 2019!

 ## NOTE: :x: This repo has been excluded from Hacktoberfest.:x: